 - Publishing both fee-based and Open Access articles in the same journal, and charging author fees for the latter

 - They might be able to use grant funding

 - If their institution has established a special fund in support of Open Access, authors might apply to that fund

 - If their institution has memberships with Open Access publishers, fees may be reduced or waived

 - Some Open Access publishers may waive author fees for those who simply cannot afford them, typically researchers in developing nations

 Open Access adheres to existing copyright law.
 The copyright owners of the intellectual property (e.g. research paper, data sets, educational resources, videocasts, etc.) own the rights to reproduce or publish the work.
 In the Open Access model, authors permit free access to their work for scholarly use, with proper attribution.
 To fit within the definition of Open Access, permissions should include the right to copy and distribute the work.
 Authors may grant more permissions by appending a Creative Commons license or other Open Access license to their work.
 Additional permissions could include commercial use and the right to produce derivative works.
 Authors retain the right to control distribution of their work.

 The goal is to make Open Access “compatible with copyright, peer review, revenue (even profit), print, preservation, prestige, quality, career-advancement, indexing, and other features and supportive services associated with conventional scholarly literature.”
 (Suber, 2004)

-- The term Green Open Access refers to (non-scholarly or scholarly) journals that are made freely available via subject-based or institutional repositories.
+- The term Green Open Access refers to (non-scholarly or scholarly) journal articles that are made freely available via subject-based or institutional repositories.
 Authors are not charged to self-archive in these repositories and content does not go through a peer review process upon submission to an archive or repository.
 A significant aspect of Green Open Access is the deposit of articles reporting on research funded by agencies and sponsors mandating open access to research results.

 One way of maintaining high scholarly standards is to evaluate Open Access journals continuously: